arista-channel/acws/docs/b_wireless/b01_lab.md

     ![Campus Studio](./assets/images/b01/wifi/01_wifi.png)

 2. At the top of the screen, you will see where you are in the location hierarchy.
-Click on the three lines :material-menu: next to `Locations` to expand the hierarchy and choose/highlight the `CorpA` or `CorpB` folder.
+Click on the three lines :material-menu: next to `Locations` to expand the hierarchy and choose/highlight the `CorpA` folder.
 Now click the `Add SSID` button on the right hand side of the screen.

     === "Hierarchy Collapsed"